-- Those who are qualified and on the AMTRA Register by the end of 2021 and who have gained the farm element of the qualification by the end of 2021 are required to do this enhanced farm CPD by 30 June 2023.
-(Those qualifying for the first time after 2021 or gaining the farm element after 2021 are not, nor are those given points reductions for other reasons, at least until CPD period 8.)
+- Those who are qualified and on the AMTRA Register by the end of 2023 and who have gained the farm element of the qualification by the end of 2023 are required to do this enhanced farm CPD by 30 June 2025.
+Those qualifying for the first time after 2023 or gaining the farm element after 2023 are not, nor are those given points reductions for other reasons, at least until CPD period 9.

-- Those not gaining the required 24 points by 30 June 2023 will lose the farm-animal element of their AMTRA registration; if they are in the "L" category (farm-animal only), they will lose their overall AMTRA registration.
+- Those not gaining the required 24 points by 30 June 2025 will lose the farm-animal element of their AMTRA registration on 30 September 2025; if they are in the "L" category (farm-animal only), they will lose their overall AMTRA registration on 30 September 2025.

-- Initially the material will be AMTRA-initiated and hosted online by VBMS SQP Learning, but AMTRA will be open to considering applications for accreditation from third parties for CPD with a strong focus on resistance management.
+- While much material is currently AMTRA-initiated, AMTRA is open to considering applications for accreditation from third parties for CPD with a strong focus on resistance management.
 In deciding whether to accredit such material, the independence of the content will be important, as will the extent to which it adds to rather than replicates the existing accredited material.

 - AMTRA CPD points summaries, available on the AMTRA website, and routinely sent by email and post, will show how many points of the enhanced farm CPD, and how many overall, have been earned, and thus whether the combined target has been met.

-At the time of launch there are four SCOPS modules on the VBMS SQP Learning platform that together are worth 24 points towards the compulsory farm points target.
+AMTRA has commissioned four SCOPS modules from Lesley Stubbings.
+These are hosted for AMTRA on the VBMS SQP Learning platform and together are worth 24 points towards the enhanced/compulsory farm points target.

 - SCOPS 1 - INTRODUCTION TO ANTHELMINTIC RESISTANCE (AR)